 The bustling cities outside of Northlake provide endless opportunities for fun with museums, restaurants, and other activities that accentuate the want to live in the small town of Northlake, with the added perks of two big cities just a short commute away.
 And when you’re wanting to spend your time exploring your hometown, Downtown Denton offers an eclectic atmosphere just ten miles from Northlake.

 Schools and Education

-Specifically at The Ridge, residents and their children will be a part of the excellent, top-rated Argyle ISD and will have the opportunity to attend Hilltop Elementary, Argyle Intermediate, Argyle Middle, and Argyle High School.
+Specifically at The Ridge, residents and their children will be a part of the excellent, top-rated Argyle ISD and will have the opportunity to attend Argyle West, Argyle Intermediate, Argyle Middle, and Argyle High School.
 The Argyle ISD has been rated the #1 school district in the Denton community and is rated among the top 10 Best Schools for Athletics and Best School District in Texas.

 Interested in the Area?

 For more information on The Ridge at Northlake, please complete our contact form and a member of our team will reach out to answer any questions you may have.